kishore-devaraj/curio/content/posts/Go-CD/GoCD-101.en.md

 ## Conclusion
 The features we have discussed is a just a tip of an iceberg, there are so many other cool features such as *Pipelines as Code, Elastic Agent, Users and Role Management, Server Configuration* etc.
-You can checkout all those in [GoCD docs](https://docs.gocd.org/current/)
+You can checkout all those in [GoCD docs](https://docs.gocd.org/current/).
+So that's all you need to know for setting up a Go-CD pipeline.

+Happy Deployment!